 To be admitted into the Master of Education in Reading Program, applicants must have completed a Bachelor of Science or Bachelor of Arts degree with an overall undergraduate GPA of 3.00 or better.
-Applicants must submit an online application at www.kings.edu/applyGradEd official transcripts from all undergraduate and graduate institutions attended, and three letters of recommendation.
+Applicants must submit an online application at www.kings.edu/applyGradEd official transcripts from all undergraduate and graduate institutions attended, and two letters of recommendation and a copy of a current teaching certification.